Podcast: Play in new window | Download | Embed

 ∑ Learn Wireless!
 Click me and go there! ∞

 Sprint?
 Earnings call here.
 They are a very uptight bunch, that call had so much tension on it.
 I admire Claure but come on, lighten up a little.
 Softbank’s Son was there and he seems like a very smart guy.
 I hope he can make things happen in the US like he apparently did in Japan.
 That guy thinks all of the networks stink in the US, and he admitted that Sprint did not have a good network, it stinks too!
 So I guess he intends to make the densification project a success no matter what.
 So here is how I interpret that for deployment, commissioning, installation, integration, design, and optimization.
-I dog-tags_clearbackgrondexpect them to go balls to the wall in 2016 to make this happen.
+I expect them to go balls to the wall in 2016 to make this happen.
 Will they pay top dollar, hell no, but this will be all new sites along with the upgrade of the Macro sites, that is what I heard.
 So get ready, they expect to build out big time, but not macro.
 They expect to use mini macro and small cell.
 This is going to be s blast for deployment but not for the existing OEMs in the USA.
 I think that they are going to use people they trust.
 When I say they, I mean Softbank, let’s face it, Softbank is going to run the company.
 So the success or failure will ride with Mr. SON.
 He will be the one to take the glory or the blame.
 I would imagine he will work with vendors that they trusted in Japan to offer a reasonable price and results.
 So get out-of-the-way!
 Make room for Softbank USA!
 Let’s get busy and build!
 Just keep it simple, when you did network vision it was too complicated!
 This was Sprint’s fault!
 They have no one to blame but themselves, even though now they point fingers, that’s all history, let’s move ahead!

 History – let me tell you how in the beginning Sprint had all the cool feature, and they had Nextel.
 Well, now Nextel is gone, along with the subs they had with Nextel.
 They also are on a level playing field with the rest of the carriers, and they dropped to #4.
 They desperately need leadership!
 I think that Mr. Son will provide that.
 My opinion!